IpsiP/PenguinPay/README.md

 Allowed to enter the amount only in binary.
 Recipient amount will also be shown in binary.
-Able to select a country by either from phone number field or reipient country drop down.
+Able to select a country by either from the phone number field or recipient country drop down.
 All fields are mandatory to execute a valid transaction

 # Technical Specification